Search: 258 results

 Verse ConceptsIndividuals Saving Others

-Then the king returned and he came to the Jordan; Judah had come to Gilgal to come to meet the king, to bring the king over the Jordan.
+So the king returned and came to the Jordan River.
+Now the people of Judah had come to Gilgal to meet the king and to help him cross the Jordan.

 Verse ConceptsBoatsProstrationBowing Before DavidFords